jakubg1/OpenSMCE/README.md

 - Partial *Luxor 2* support (mainly focusing on bringing the converter to parity)
 - Some quality-of-life changes for modders (https://github.com/jakubg1/OpenSMCE/issues/66, https://github.com/jakubg1/OpenSMCE/issues/74, https://github.com/jakubg1/OpenSMCE/issues/84, https://github.com/jakubg1/OpenSMCE/issues/90, https://github.com/jakubg1/OpenSMCE/issues/98, https://github.com/jakubg1/OpenSMCE/issues/101, https://github.com/jakubg1/OpenSMCE/issues/114, https://github.com/jakubg1/OpenSMCE/issues/117, https://github.com/jakubg1/OpenSMCE/issues/123)

+After the data management module is finished, the engine will be separated.
+The sphere matching gameplay will stay on this repository, while the rest will be extracted into another repository (the OpenSMCE Engine).
+The OpenSMCE Engine will be able to handle any type of game and will handle resource management, UI and hopefully more.

+The idea is to have an in-between solution between fantasy consoles (such as Picotron, PICO-8 and TIC-80) and professional game engines (Godot, Unity, UE).

 If you want to help me, don't hesitate to do so!
 If you have any questions or you need more information, make a ticket on the Issues page.
 Any support is greatly appreciated.

 For more information, you can take a look at the [Beta 5.0 issue list](https://github.com/jakubg1/OpenSMCE/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Beta+5.0.0+release%22) and the [1.0 issue list](https://github.com/jakubg1/OpenSMCE/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Full+1.0+release%22).